raako71/hypa.space/README.md

 push to cloud: firebase deploy

 REMAINING:
-* Edit button on product page
-* Edit product (load existing fields, photos).
+* Edit images.
 * Delete Photos, add more photos to product.
 * Select default image for Products.

-* Delete product, and update user category tree accordingly etc.

 * resize L image on upload.
 Use JPG compression.

+* Delete product, and update user category tree accordingly etc.

 4 May:
-Edit button working for ProdBox
+Edit button working.

 1 May:
 Carousel for product page.